 Concerns are rising over higher chlorine concentrations in municipal water supplies in the Phoenix area.
 Although the use of chlorine is an effective solution to keeping bacteria growth at bay, it raises health issue concerns, and the long-term effects on everyday life.

 One problem with using chlorine to treat water is that it breaks down relatively quickly.
 Another issue with the use of chlorine is that it can combine with certain organics forming trihalomethanes, a family of carcinogens.
 Consequently, many water companies have switched from using chlorine to using chloramine.
 This is a compound containing both chlorine and ammonia, and is much more stable.
 Both compounds are carcinogens, and oxidizes virtually everything they come in contact with.
 Negative effects on hair, skin, clothing, and fabrics, as well as rubber seals, and washers in water-using appliances and fixtures, are just some of the pitfalls.
 Chlorine also is harmful to the resin in water softeners, as it oxidizes and eventually breaks down the beads.
 High cross link resins are more effective in areas like Phoenix, where the chlorine levels are elevated.
 Water softening systems that use this type of resin will last longer, and perform better.
+Whole home water filtration is also a great way to raise your homes value.

 Clear Water Concepts Whole House Water Filter SystemsAt Clear Water Concepts, we only use the finest quality high cross linked resin for optimum performance and longevity.